-Annually Staff compiles the needs identified through internal proposals from City departments and divisions, and reviews planning documents (e.g., master plans, and existing facility assessments) to connect the CIP with the City's strategic plans, as referred to in Attachment D. • April 2 City Council is presented with a draft CIP proposal and provides input on the proposed CIP and the five-year plan. • April 3, 16 and Staff reviews the CIP proposals with commissions that have goals 17 that align with the projects.
-This year the Parks and Recreation Commission (4/3), Bicycle and Pedestrian Commission (4/16), and recommendations are in conformance with the General Plan.
+Annually Staff compiles the needs identified through internal proposals from City departments and divisions, and reviews planning documents (e.g., master plans, and existing facility assessments) to connect the CIP with the City's strategic plans. • April 2 City Council is presented with a draft CIP proposal and provides input on the proposed CIP and the five-year plan. • April 3, 16 and Staff reviews the CIP proposals with commissions that have goals 17 that align with the projects.
+This year the Parks and Recreation Commission (4/3), Bicycle and Pedestrian Commission (4/16), and on their April agendas.

+Sustainability Commission (4/17) will have CIP preview proposals are in conformance with the General Plan.
 The CIP discussion will go to the Planning Commission on April 22.

-Sustainability Commission (4/17) will have CIP preview proposals on their April meeting agendas.

-April 22 Planning Commission verifies that the proposed CIP
+April 22 Planning Commission verifies the proposed CIP recommendations adoption of the annual Operating Budget.

-• May/June The proposed CIP item returns to the City Council as part of the adoption of the annual Operating Budget.
+• May/June The proposed CIP item returns to the City Council as part of the